 - Maximising UK and European research and innovation income;

-The Minister for Economy, Science and Transport also has overall responsibility for those areas relating to technology listed under the responsibilities allocated to the Deputy Minister for Skills and Technology.
+The Minister for Economy, Science and Transport also has overall responsibility for those areas listed under the responsibilities of the Deputy Minister for Agriculture and Fisheries and those areas relating to technology listed under the responsibilities allocated to the Deputy Minister for Skills and Technology.
 However, the Deputy Minister has for all practical purposes, day-to-day responsibility for these functions.

 In some cases Deputy Ministers will also have a relationship with other Ministers in respect of cross cutting issues.